sidalbingl/Stellar-Project/README.md

 # 💖 CharityChain dApp

-A simple and modern blockchain donation application built with **Next.js**, **Soroban smart contracts**, and **Freighter wallet integration**.
+A simple and modern blockchain donation application built with Next.js, Soroban smart contracts, and Freighter wallet integration.

 It allows users to make transparent donations on the Stellar Testnet and view the total amount raised.

----

 ## 🚀 Features